kuzzleio/documentation-old/src/api-documentation/connecting-to-kuzzle/index.md

 ---
 layout: full.html
 algolia: true
-title: Connecting to Kuzzle Backend
+title: Connecting to Kuzzle
-description: Connecting to Kuzzle Backend using HTTP, WebSocket or Protocol plugins
+description: Connecting to Kuzzle using HTTP, WebSocket or Protocol plugins
 order: 100
 ---

-# Connecting to Kuzzle Backend
+# Connecting to Kuzzle

-A connection to Kuzzle Backend can be made using different protocols.
-Currently Kuzzle Backend ships with HTTP, WebSocket and Socket.io, but you can add other protocols using the [Protocol Plugins]({{ site_base_path }}plugins-reference).
+A connection to Kuzzle can be made using different protocols.
+Currently Kuzzle ships with HTTP, WebSocket and Socket.io, but you can add other protocols using the [Protocol Plugins]({{ site_base_path }}plugins-reference).

 ---

 ## HTTP

-By default, Kuzzle Backend can be reached via HTTP on port 7512.
-Thus, assuming the Kuzzle Backend is running locally, it can be reached at `http://localhost:7512/`.
+By default, Kuzzle can be reached via HTTP on port 7512.
+Thus, assuming the Kuzzle server is running locally, it can be reached at `http://localhost:7512/`.

 The default response for the root endpoint is the [ServerInfo]({{ site_base_path }}api-documentation/controller-server/info), which gives detailed information about the available HTTP API routes.